solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 To accommodate the new reward distribution approach, there are a few changes to the rewards related RPC APIs.

-In particular, `getInflationReward` RPC API will change.
-It will be unavailable during reward period, and only available after reward distribution completes.
+In particular, `getInflationReward` RPC API will change when query the reward for the preceding epoch.
+Such queries will be unavailable during reward period, and only available after reward distribution completes.

 To help to determine when the reward period completes, a new RPC API, `getRewardPeriodInfo`,  will be added.
 This API will returns:

+   - `rewardStartBlock: u64`
    - `numOfRewardComputationBlocks: u64`
    - `numOfRewardDistributionBlocks: u64`
    - `totalNumOfBlocksInRewardPeriod: u64`.